tp1de/ioBroker.ems-esp/README.md

 The adapter supports an interface towards the heating systems from Bosch Group using EMS or EMS+ bus.
 (Buderus / Junkers / Netfit etc).

-## It can interface towards the heating system with use of Web-API calls toward:
+## The adapter can interface towards the heating system using API calls.
+Supported gateways are:

 * km200, km200 hrv, km100, km50, HMC300 or IP-inside (from Bosch Group)